51r/terraform-aws-nightscout/README.md

 terraform apply
 ```

-* Terraform will output your public-ip.
+* Terraform will output your Public IP.
 Use it to enter it as an A record to your DNS records, you have 5 minutes to do it, since the LE certbot will be triggered and will issue the certificate, so you can use the Nightscout over HTTPS(443 port).

 # QA:

-Do not hesitate to open a Issue in the repo if you have questions or you have troubles with the installation.
+Do not hesitate to open an issue in the repo if you have questions or you have troubles with the installation.